-Last Spring I attended an introductory coaching course offered by the Coactive Training Institute.
-The two facilitators, both experienced coaches, were extremely gifted at establishing rapport.
+Recently I attended a coach training course with another member of our team.
+The two facilitators of this course, both experienced coaches, were extremely gifted at establishing rapport.
 They were able to create a safe place for the 25 plus participants to open up and explore difficult issues.
 And, they had something more.
 Both of them had an uncanny knack for adjusting the way they communicated depending on the personality of the person with whom they were interacting.
 I noticed one situation where one facilitator gave a participant high-five and exchanged joking banter.
 With another person, she sat down next to her and exchange warm, nurturing conversation.

 This pattern continued through out the three days as they “read” the audience and individualized their communication and motivation for each person in the room.
 Furthermore, these two professionals demonstrated keen self-awareness and self-management around their own needs, preferences, and distress.
 Somehow they managed to be themselves by letting their personality shine through, while still adjusting to others.

 Adaptive Communication and Coaching

 I imagine what I experienced from these gifted coaches was an extension of the adaptive communication skills they use in their one-on-one coaching relationships.

 Adaptive communication is the ability to recognize individual differences in personality and communication and adapt our approach accordingly.